microsoft/FluidFramework/docs/content/start/property/property-binder-runtime-representation.md

 ### Creation and Fetching

-Once a runtime representation has been defined for a given *HFDM* type, it can be fetched using the [propertyBinder.getRepresentation()]({{< ref "docs/apis/property-binder/databinder#property-binder-databinder-getrepresentation-Method" >}}) function.
+Once a runtime representation has been defined for a given *Property* type, it can be fetched using the [propertyBinder.getRepresentation()]({{< ref "docs/apis/property-binder/databinder#property-binder-databinder-getrepresentation-Method" >}}) function.